 Cambridge English Language Exams: Certificate in Advanced English (CAE) Grade A

 Cambridge English Language Exams: Business English Certificate (BEC) or higher

 Applicants who took a TOEFL test can use the following code to send Pulse College their score results; code number B001.

-We would like to hear how you can contribute towards the master’s program, how you work with others, collaborations or current projects you may be involved in, and if you are an international applicant, will you be comfortable living and studying abroad.
-Be ready to discuss the music you submitted and the accompanying score, and how you feel this program will help you achieve the needs of your professional career development.
+We would like to hear how you can contribute towards the MA programme, how you work with others, collaborations or current projects you may be involved in, and if you are an international applicant, will you be comfortable living and studying abroad.
+Be ready to discuss the music you submitted and the accompanying score, and how you feel this programme will help you achieve the needs of your professional career development.

 This will be followed by an opportunity for you to ask us your questions.
 Overall, it is a way for you to demonstrate your passion for Scoring for Film and Visual Media.
 Enjoy meeting the interview panel, be relaxed and transmit your enthusiasm for creating original music.